-European revenues for the year ended 30 June 2019 were \$9.1m compared to the prior year of \$10.1m reflecting reduced sales in France due to timing delays with some material business there.
+European revenues for the year ended 30 June 2020 were \$7.5m compared to the prior year of \$9.1m reflecting reduced sales as a consequence of most of the major European markets being in lockdown in response to the COVID-19 pandemic through most of the last quarter of the 2020 financial year.

-The Group continues to make gains in Neuro diagnostic markets around the world, particularly China, with other key global markets where we sell directly, such as, the US, Australia, Germany and France continuing to expand or generate revenues consistent with prior years.
+The Group, with a focus on working around the COVID-19 pandemic continues to look for ways to make gains in Neuro diagnostic markets around the world, particularly where we sell directly, such as, the US, Australia, Germany and France.

 In the Group's core sleep diagnostic business, Compumedics has the most sophisticated and advanced range of sleep-monitoring systems of any of the companies competing in these markets.
-The Group continues to be recognised as a leading sleep diagnostic Company worldwide and as such global sleep diagnostic markets continue to offer opportunities for growth, particularly in Asia Pacific and specifically China.
+The Group continues to be recognised as a leading sleep diagnostic Company worldwide and as such global sleep diagnostic markets continue to offer opportunities for growth as the Company and customers respond to new ways of operating through the COVID-19 pandemic.

 The Group is continuing to develop its eHealth, Cloud or WEB enabled, sleep diagnostic solution for key markets around the world.
 This has included detailed discussions around joint venture and other similar structures with potential key international strategic partners.
-The Company now has more than 30 sites in the US and Australia for its Nexus 360 Professional sleep diagnostic cloud-based service with invoiced revenues of \$660k in FY2019 (\$285k in FY2018) and a contracted revenue run rate over \$1m as we exit the 2019 financial year.
+The Company now has more than 46 sites in the US and Australia for its Nexus 360 Professional sleep diagnostic cloud-based service with invoiced revenues of about \$1.1m in FY2020 (\$666k in FY2019) and a contracted revenue run rate over \$1.5m as we exit the 2020 financial year.

-The Group has also installed the first phase of its first MEG system to the Barrow Neurological Institute in Phoenix, Arizona, USA.
+The Group is also panning the installation of the second phase of its first MEG system to the Barrow Neurological Institute in Phoenix, Arizona, USA.